Nathan Salmón: Existence

-Salmon extends this view to what he calls mythical objects, like the hypothetical planet, Vulcan.
+Salmón extends this view to what he calls mythical objects, like the hypothetical planet, Vulcan.
 Vulcan really exists, but it is not a real planet.
 It is an abstract entity that is only depicted as a planet in the myth.
-Salmon's account of fiction and myth thus has direct application to the philosophy of religion.
-Salmon has also applied his account of mythical objects to Peter Geach's famous problem of uncovering the logical form of the particular sentence, "Hob thinks a witch has blighted Bob's mare, and Nob wonders whether she (the same witch) killed Cob's sow".
-Salmon's account shows how the problematic sentence can be true even though there are no witches, and even if Hob and Nob do not know about each other, and there is no one whom they think is a witch.
+Salmón's account of fiction and myth thus has direct application to the philosophy of religion.
+Salmón has also applied his account of mythical objects to Peter Geach's famous problem of uncovering the logical form of the particular sentence, "Hob thinks a witch has blighted Bob's mare, and Nob wonders whether she (the same witch) killed Cob's sow".
+Salmón's account shows how the problematic sentence can be true even though there are no witches, and even if Hob and Nob do not know about each other, and there is no one whom they think is a witch.

-Salmon thinks, again contrary to Kant, that it is perfectly legitimate to invoke existence in a term's definition.
+Salmón thinks, again contrary to Kant, that it is perfectly legitimate to invoke existence in a term's definition.
 Thus "God" might be legitimately defined as the conceivable individual that is divine and also exists.
-According to Salmon, the ontological argument for God's existence fallaciously assumes that "The F is F" is a truth of logic, or an analytic truth.
+According to Salmón, the ontological argument for God's existence fallaciously assumes that "The F is F" is a truth of logic, or an analytic truth.
 What is true by logic is a significantly weaker variant: "If anything is uniquely F, then the F is F".
 The strongest conclusion that validly follows from the proposed definition is that if any conceivable individual actually is uniquely both divine and existent, then God actually exists.
 This same conclusion is also a trivial logical consequence of the atheist's contention that no conceivable individual actually is uniquely both divine and existent.
-According to Salmon's critique, the ontological argument thus shows nothing.
+According to Salmón's critique, the ontological argument thus shows nothing.

 Semantics and pragmatics

-Salmon argues that natural-language sentences that are representable as λ-converts of one another (in the sense of Church's lambda-calculus) are, although logically equivalent by λ-conversion, typically not strictly synonymous, i.e., they typically differ in semantic content—as for example "a is large and also a is seaworthy" and "a is a thing that is both large and seaworthy".
+Salmón argues that natural-language sentences that are representable as λ-converts of one another (in the sense of Church's lambda-calculus) are, although logically equivalent by λ-conversion, typically not strictly synonymous, i.e., they typically differ in semantic content—as for example "a is large and also a is seaworthy" and "a is a thing that is both large and seaworthy".

-Salmon maintains a sharp division between semantics and pragmatics (speech acts).
+Salmón maintains a sharp division between semantics and pragmatics (speech acts).
 He argues that in uttering a sentence, a speaker typically asserts a good deal more than the words' semantic content, and that, consequently, it is a mistake to identify the semantic content of a sentence with what is said by its speaker.
-Salmon maintains that such an identification is an instance of a mistaken form of argument in the philosophy of language, "the pragmatic fallacy."
+Salmón maintains that such an identification is an instance of a mistaken form of argument in the philosophy of language, "the pragmatic fallacy."